Matthew Garbett: Falkenbergs FF

 Following his standout performances for New Zealand in the 2019 FIFA U-17 World Cup, Garbett signed for Allsvenskan side Falkenbergs FF on 24 January 2020.
 Garbett made his professional debut for the club in a 1–0 Svenska Cupen victory against Halmstads BK.

 Torino

 After participating at the Summer Olympics with the OlyWhites, Garbett signed a three-year deal with Torino, initially joining the Primavera team.

 Garbett was called up to the senior team for the first time on 10 April 2022, remaining on the bench for a Serie A clash against AC Milan.
 After ten straight appearances on the bench to begin the 2022–23 Serie A season, Garbett finally made his professional debut for Torino in a Coppa Italia clash against Cittadella on 18 October 2022, coming on as a substitute for Nikola Vlašić in a 4–0 win.

 Loan to NAC Breda

 On 31 January 2023, Garbett joined NAC Breda in the Netherlands on loan with an option to buy.
+On 11 May this option was triggered, with Garbett signing a two-year deal.

+Peterborough United

+On 14 August 2025, Garbett signed for EFL League One side Peterborough United on a two-year deal with an option for a third.